Calvin Mercer, PhD

-Dr. Mercer is the originator of The Monastic Project, a comprehensive program used by professors and others around the country that speaks to a deep yearning many people have for substantive religious experience that goes deeper, offers more, and requires more than either fundamentalism or the easy, quick, sensual froth offered up by much contemporary religion.
-The Monastic Project, with guidelines drawn from various monastic traditions, yields results transformative beyond religious experience, such as improved mental and physical health, clarification of life goals and purpose, improved relationships, increased awareness, and better sleep.
+Dr. Mercer is the originator of The Monastic Project, a comprehensive program used by professors and others around the country that speaks to a deep yearning many people have for substantive religious experience that goes deeper, offers more, and requires more than much of the easy, quick, sensual froth offered up by much contemporary religion.
+The Monastic Project, with guidelines drawn from various monastic traditions, can yield results transformative beyond explicit religious experience, such as improved mental and physical health, clarification of life goals and purpose, improved relationships, increased awareness, and better sleep.
 The Project has been reviewed in Teaching Theology and Religion (April 2009) and is recommended by Matthew Fox.
 Dr. Mercer has provided on-campus and other consultations about The Monastic Project to theological and religious studies faculty.

 The Monastic Project

 Research and Accomplishments

 Department of Anthropology

 World Religions 101

 For more information, please contact the Program Director: